MicrosoftDocs/microsoft-365-docs/microsoft-365/admin/manage/change-address-contact-and-more.md

 3. Update your organization's information, then select **Save changes**.
 Be sure to fill in all required fields marked with an * to enable saving your changes.

 > [!NOTE]
 > SharePoint Online and OneDrive have a 256-character limit on Windows PCs.
-When you synchronize document libraries to your PC, you will receive error messages when you attempt to do anything within the synchronized document libraries, such as creating folders or renaming documents.
+If you exceed the character limit, you receive an error message when you try to do anything within the synchronized document libraries, like creating folders or renaming documents.

 An explanation of each field is provided below.